 - A glider disintegrated over the sea following a rupture of the fuselage.

 After the failure of the Serial 14 in the Bluebird mission for the Horsa gliders, the 435th TCG left Tarquinia at 15:04 with again 35 Horsa gliders and their British pilots.
 The first Horsa dropped in Corsica in the morning is recovered and participates in the mission just as the Waco returned in error in Italy.
 After a smooth flight, the 37 gliders landed on the LZ O at 17:49.
 The 300th Antitank Air Landing Battery is in an anti-tank position and forms a roadblock.
-The second Horsa, dropped in Corsica on the 15th in the morning, is recovered on 16 and dropped on the LZ O at 11 01.
+The second Horsa, dropped in Corsica on the 15th in the morning, is recovered the next day on August 16th and dropped on the LZ O at 11:01.